How to fix Cross-Origin Resource Sharing (CORS) policy application errors

 2. Select the domain A (a.domain) application and navigate to the Rules Engine tab.

-3. Create a new rule by clicking the New Rule button and selecting Response Phase.
+3. Create a new rule by clicking the + Rule button.

 4. Name your rule.